 Why should I come?

-- Receive valuable tips and learn the keys to success from an esteemed past case competition winner.
+- Receive valuable tips and learn the keys to success from last year’s case competition winners.

-- Receive the opportunity to ask the guest speaker panel and the UCCC team any questions you may have regarding cancer survivorship, the case file and UCCC.
+- Receive the opportunity to ask the guest speaker panel and the UCCC team any questions you may have regarding HPV vaccination, Indigenous Health and Wellbeing the case file and UCCC.

 UCCC Finalist Night